Eero28/ReviewApp/ReadMe.md

 - `POST /likes/like/review/:id_review` → Like a review using id_review
 - `DELETE /likes/unlike/review/:id_review/user/:id_user` → Unlike a review using id_review and id_user
 - `GET /likes/users/review/:id_review` → Get all users who liked a specific review using id_review

+## What I Learned While Building ReviewApp

+- My first experience optimizing a large number of images revealed how vital performance truly is.
+Without optimization, the app could crash silently, serving as a warning.
+- Working with Cloudinary taught me how on-the-fly image transformations can simplify frontend performance.
+- I realized the value of planning for scalability, especially when handling media heavy applications.